ornellion/100DaysOfCode/round2-log.md

 Why can I never remember how to set the HTML boilerplate? 😅 Since I use VSCode for my off-platform projects I rarely set it from scratch.
 CSS Grid has a _lot_ of properties to remember and I know I won't really get to grasp until I'm using it more regularly.
 I felt the same sort of overwhelm with CSS Flex but once I got the hang of it I enjoyed using it.

 Not sure how I feel about `linear-gradient()` function though.
 I'm a little stumped if I'm honest...

+---

+### Day 10: March 14, 2024

+**Today's Progress**:
+- Codecademy: Completed Advanced CSS Grid Practice Projects (Pup Spa, Task Grid)
+- Started Learn Responsive Design - Sizing Elements
+- freeCodeCamp: Continued Learn Intermediate CSS by Building a Cat Painting (45% complete)

+**Thoughts**:
+I'm a little disappointed there wasn't an Off-Platform project that uses CSS Grid.
+I suppose there are two upcoming Challenge Projects that might allow me to flex my knowledge.
+It'll be useful to tackle them armed with more knowledge of sizing elements.
+At the moment I use just what works 😅

+I'm 88% of the way with Web Development Foundations which on the one hand is testatement to how far I've come but this is only the first module!
+Combined with the freeCodeCamp certificate at least I'll have a solid foundation.